Leslie Wilson (politician)

-Sir Leslie Orme Wilson, GCSI, GCMG, GCIE, DSO, PC (1 August 1876 – 29 September 1955) was a Royal Marines officer, Conservative politician, and colonial governor.
+Sir Leslie Orme Wilson, GCSI, GCMG, GCIE, DSO, PC (1 August 1876 – 29 September 1955) was a British Royal Marines officer, Conservative politician, and colonial governor.
 He served as Governor of Bombay from 1923 to 1926 and as Governor of Queensland from 1932 to 1946.

 Personal life

 Wilson was the son of Henry Wilson, a stockbroker, and his wife Ada Alexandrina (née Orme), and was educated at St Michael's School, Westgate, and St Paul's School, London.

 Wilson married Winifred May, daughter of Charles Smith, of Sydney, Australia, in 1909.
 They lived at the Manor House at Waltham St Lawrence in Berkshire.
 They had three children, two sons and a daughter: